Skip to content

 In this tutorial, we've explored the tool ecosystem in EvoAgentX:

-4. MCP Tools: Learned how to connect to external services using the Model Context Protocol
+6. MCP Tools: Learned how to connect to external services using the Model Context Protocol

 Tools in EvoAgentX extend your agents' capabilities by providing access to external resources and computation.
-By combining these tools with agents and workflows, you can build powerful AI systems that can retrieve information, perform calculations, and interact with the world.
+By combining these toolkits with agents and workflows, you can build powerful AI systems that can retrieve information, perform calculations, and interact with the world.

 For more advanced usage and customization options, refer to the API documentation and explore the examples in the repository.